 Crossroads Community Church was so named after a season of prayer and reflection.
 It was hoped that Crossroads would be a people who would intersect the life of Chilliwack with the way of Christ AND that it would be a community where people could find healing and hope in Christ when they came to crossroads in their lives.
 By God’s grace, Crossroads has been both; and we continue to worship together and to reach out to each other, our community, and the world.

 Since its inception Crossroads has met in various schools in our community.
 We value the casual atmosphere and accessibility this generates in our post-Christian culture.
 While this creates a greater need for volunteers, Crossroads people pull together to set up and take down our worship environment every Sunday morning.
-We currently meet at Vedder Middle School, which is set in a suburban region of Chilliwack just south of the Freeway.
-Our average attendance is roughly 75 persons.
-Our neighbourhood is middle income, culturally homogenous, and served by two other churches which are both proximate to us.
+We currently meet at Vedder Middle School, in the Sardis area of Chilliwack, south of the Freeway.
+Our average attendance ranges from 60 to 100.